Bachelor of Science Mathematics Education (Middle Grades or Secondary) - Leads to Teacher Licensure

-WGU Texas’ online math degree puts you in high demand.
-The B.A. in Mathematics (5-9 or 5-12) prepares you for secondary licensure in middle school or high school mathematics.
-You will become a highly qualified math teacher who is ready to fill a vital position in schools across Texas.
+Our online math degree puts you in high demand.
+The B.S. in Mathematics Education prepares you for secondary licensure in middle school or high school mathematics.
+You will become a highly qualified math teacher who is ready to fill a vital position in schools across the country.

 - Individuals with a considerable mathematics background who need a bachelor’s degree and want to become a middle school or high school mathematics teacher.

 - Unlicensed teachers, substitute teachers, career changers, retired military personnel, school paraprofessionals, and others who feel the call to teach.

 - Individuals who have completed some college coursework or have applicable work experience.

 - Individuals who can typically spend 15 or more hours per week on their studies.

 This program will be flexible and adaptable to your schedule.
 Demonstration teaching and the cohort seminar are offered twice each year, in the fall and spring.
 Click here to learn how your program works.

 We developed our online mathematics program with significant input from experts and educational leaders who serve on our Education Program Council.
 This online degree program requires the completion of coursework to ensure you have the essential skills and knowledge you need to become a licensed teacher, as well as practice teaching in an actual classroom and the completion of a professional portfolio.
 The B.S. in Mathematics Education in nationally recognized by the National Council of Teachers of Mathematics (NCTM).

 Key Subject Areas